wastb/Sales-Predictive-Modelling/README.md

 ## Web app
 The following link provides a hosted web that predicts sells using a machine learning model.
 [Sales Predictor](https://kiam-week4-5.onrender.com/)

+## Results
+Below is an example of the sales forecast:

 ## Conclusion

 This project provides a comprehensive customer behavior analysis and ende to end sales forecasting.